actions/stale/README.md

 If set to `true`, only the issues or the pull requests with an assignee will be marked as stale automatically.

 Default value: `false`

+#### only-issue-types

+A comma separated list of allowed issue types.
+Only issues with a matching type will be processed (e.g.: `bug,question`).

+If unset (or an empty string), this option will not alter the stale workflow.

+Default value: unset

 ### Usage